CyrilFrancois/discordGraig2Summary/README.md

 # [**Craig RPG Audio Transcriber & Story Summarizer**](https://github.com/CyrilFrancois/discordGraig2Summary)

 This project automates the entire pipeline for converting Discord roleplay recordings (from [**Craig**](https://craig.chat/)) into clean transcripts and narrative summaries.
-Drop a ZIP in the audio folder, run the script, and the system produces a structured, story-driven summary based on your own game context and custom instructions.
+Drop your donwloaded ZIP file (.AAC) in the audio folder, run the script, and the system produces a structured, story-driven summary based on your own game context and custom instructions.

 The pipeline is fully customizable, language-aware, and supports personalized prompting for different narrative styles.